Nikhil422004/Algorithm-Visualizer/README.md

 4. **Access Information:**
    - Hover over the info button (ℹ️) for a detailed legend.

-## Desktop/Web Applications
+## Desktop/ Web Applications
 The web application can be accessed using the following link - [Algorithm Visulaizer](https://nikhil422004.github.io/Algorithm-Visualizer/)

 Desktop apps are available in the [Apps](https://drive.google.com/drive/folders/1AKTXVmAiH7ix8xX0iPxh3FovovEUhfgk?usp=drive_link) folder.

 ### Installation
-Download the respective folder from the `Apps` directory in the link.
+Download the respective folder from the `Apps` directory in the link above.
 - **Windows/Linux:**
   - Run the executable file from the folder.
 - **iOS:**